ferugit/wuw-challenge-2024/README.md

 pip install -r requirements.txt
 ```

-## Streaming Test Script Explanation
+## Results genaration

-The `run_streaming_test.sh` script is used to evaluate the system on an extended test set.
+The `generate_system_results.sh` script is used to generate the system's reulsts on an extended test set.
 It assumes that the model has been trained and the test set is available.
 The script generates evaluation results and saves them in the output directory.
-It also evaluates the system performance and prints the results.

 Here's a breakdown of the script: